nice-digital/cks-gatsby/functional-tests/README.md

    1. `cd gatsby && npm run build`
 3. Install [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download)
 4. Publish the [CKS.Web web-app](../web-app/) into the _web-app/publish_ folder:
+   1. Navigate to cks-gatsby folder
-   1. `cd web-app && dotnet publish CKS.Web/CKS.Web.csproj -o publish`
+   2. `cd web-app && dotnet publish CKS.Web/CKS.Web.csproj -o publish`
+5. Copy 'gatsby/public' folder to 'web-app/publish/wwwroot' folder
+   1. check teamcity step 'Web app - Copy Gatsby files' for the script to run
-5. Install Docker
+6. Install Docker
-6. Open bash and `cd` into the _functional-tests_ folder
+7. Open bash and `cd` into the _functional-tests_ folder
-7. Run `docker-compose build`
+8. Run `docker-compose build`
    1. This downloads all the required images from Docker
    2. So it takes a while but it will cache everything so will be quicker next time
-8. Run `./docker-run.sh`
+9. Run `./docker-run.sh`
    1. This builds the docker network, runs the tests and copies outputs in the _docker-output_ folder.

 > View the [docker-compose.yml](docker-compose.yml) file to understand the structure of the Docker network and the links between containers.